Ilam Park to the Stepping Stones in Dovedale

 The historic estate village of Ilam was mostly demolished and replaced by these unusual alpine-style cottages in the 1830s.
 They were almost certainly designed by George Gilbert Scott, who is most famous for his imposing Gothic cathedrals and workhouses, plus the Midlands Grand Hotel at St Pancras Railway Station.

-On leaving Ilam village at a lay-by, cross the road, go through a wooden gate and up a short steep slope to the footpath.
-Turn right onto the track and go through a stone squeeze stile into the fields, where there are wonderful views of the Manifold Valley.
+On leaving Ilam village at a lay-by, cross the road, go through a small wooden gate and up a short steep slope to the footpath.
+Turn right onto the stone track and go through a stone squeeze stile into the fields, where there are wonderful views of the Manifold Valley.
 There may be cattle and sheep in the fields ahead.
 If you prefer a cattle free (also stile free) route take the alternative route by the squeeze stile and this rejoins the route near the River Dove.
+This may take slightly longer and include more slopes.

 Thorpe Cloud and Bunster Hill

 Rising up on either side of the River Dove, these hills are both reef knoll - immense piles of calcareous material, or underwater lifeforms, which accumulated on an ancient sea floor over 350 million years ago.
 Thorpe Cloud's slopes are covered with loose stones, called scree - rock that has been weathered by freezing and thawing.
 It's a short but challenging walk to the top.
 Despite greeting more than a million visitors a year, the 3-mile (4.8km) Dovedale gorge supports a vast range of rare habitats and wildlife.
 For this reason, it became a National Nature Reserve in 2006.

-Cross a stile and follow the footpath downhill to join a road.
-Turn left and walk along this path, with the River Dove on your right, to enter Dovedale.
-The name is derived from the old Norse word 'dubo', meaning dark.
-Look out for dippers, ducks and heron by the river.
+Cross a stile and follow the footpath downhill to join a road by a car park and toilets.
+Turn left and walk along the surfaced path, with the River Dove on your right, to enter Dovedale.
+The river marks the boundary between the counties of Derbyshire and Staffordshire.
+On the river you may be able to spot ducks, heron and dipper while sheep graze the steep slopes down to the river.

 The Stepping Stones